Vertex Ramsey properties of randomly perturbed graphs: Proof of the perturbed threshold

-We first sketch the ideas behind the proof.
+Recall that to prove the 1-statement of Theorem~\ref{thm:main}, we need to show that whenever $G_n$ is an $n$-vertex graph of density $d > 1 - 1/(k-1)$, and $p = \omega\left(n^{-1/m^*(K_r,H;k)}\right)$, then with high probability $G(n,p)$ is such that every vertex colouring of $G_n \cup G(n,p)$ gives rise to a red copy of $K_r$ or a blue copy of $H$.
+To do this, we use an algorithm that, given a vertex colouring of $G_n \cup G(n,p)$, returns one of the desired monochromatic subgraphs.
+We motivate and describe the algorithm in this subsection, while in the next we prove that, with high probability, $G(n,p)$ is such that the algorithm succeeds for every vertex colouring.

 By Proposition~\ref{prop:regularity}, we can find a $k$-tuple of vertex sets $V_1, V_2, \hdots, V_k$ such that each pair is $\eps$-regular and reasonably dense.
-We then hope to use the Ramsey properties of $G(n,p)[V_i]$ to find suitable monochromatic subgraphs that can be pieced together to form a red $K_r$ or a blue $H$.
+We then aim to use the Ramsey properties of $G(n,p)[V_i]$ to find suitable monochromatic subgraphs that can be pieced together to form a red $K_r$ or a blue $H$.